Bringing home a new puppy is such an exciting time, so it's very easy to overlook essential preparations during all that excitement!

 As soon as he wakes, take him outside again to see if he wants to pee, then bring him inside and offer him some food.

-He'll also miss the familiar smell and comfort of his mother, brothers and sisters.
-Hopefully, the scent from his blanket (the one you left in the whelping box, now in his crate) will help him feel a little easier.
+He'll also miss his mother and siblings' familiar, comforting smell.
+However, the scent from his blanket (which you left in the whelping box, now in his crate) should help him feel a little easier.

 Important Note: If your pup fails to eat over the next few days, is sick, has prolonged diarrhoea, or generally seems unwell, don't hesitate to contact your vet; the sooner, the better.
 Your vet won't mind if it's a false alarm.
 It's better to be safe than sorry!